 Cheval is a master of Absurdism and visual complexity—both of which are on display in this spectacularly snowy artwork on aluminum.

-Dowdle wonderfully taps into the holiday spirit with this colorful, nostalgic ode to ice-skating in New York’s Central Park—crisply captured on aluminum through dye sublimation.
+Dowdle wonderfully taps into the holiday spirit with this winter art ode to ice-skating in New York’s Central Park—crisply captured on aluminum through dye sublimation.

 Few artists can capture warmth, emotion, and light more beautifully than Thomas Kinkade.
 This gorgeous lithograph presents the kind of holiday gathering we dream about every December.